 Alcohol harms increase over the holidays

-December is the busiest month for our paramedics, hospital staff and police when it comes to responding to incidents and assaults relating to alcohol intoxication.
+This time of year is the busiest for our paramedics, hospital staff and police when it comes to responding to incidents and assaults relating to alcohol intoxication.

 Australia’s binge-drinking culture